University of Pennsylvania: Student life

+Penn has been ranked as the number one LGBTQ+ friendly school in the country.
+Penn's LGBTQ+ center is second oldest in the nation and oldest in Commonwealth of Pennsylvania as it has been serving the LGBTQ+ community since 1979 by providing support and guidance through 25 groups (including Penn J-Bagel a Jewish LGBTQ+ group, the Lambda Alliance a general LGBTQ social organization, and oSTEM a group for LGBTQ people in STEM fields).
+Penn offers courses in Sexuality and Gender Studies which allows students to discover and learn queer theory, history of sexual norms, and other gender orientation related courses.

 Penn Face and behavioral health

 The university's social pressure surrounding academic perfection, extreme competitiveness, and nonguaranteed readmission have created what is known as "Penn Face": students put on a façade of confidence and happiness while enduring mental turmoil.
-Stanford University calls this phenomenon "Duck Syndrome."
+Stanford University calls this phenomenon "Duck Syndrome".
 In recent years, mental health has become an issue on campus with ten student suicides between the years of 2013 to 2016.
 The school responded by launching a task force.
 The most widely covered case of Penn Face has been Madison Holleran.
 In 2018, initiatives were enacted to ameliorate mental health problems, such as requiring sophomores to live on campus and the daily closing of Huntsman Hall at 2:00 a.m.
 The university's suicide rate was the catalyst for a 2018 state bill, introduced by Governor Tom Wolf, to raise Pennsylvania's standards for university suicide prevention.
 The university's efforts to address mental health on campus came into the national spotlight again in September 2019 when the director of the university's counseling services died by suicide six months after starting the position.